SVC Student Philanthropists Collaborate with The Bank of Bennington to Invest in the Bennington Community

-A team of Southern Vermont College student philanthropists are inviting nonprofit organizations to apply for funding that supports housing enrichment.
-The purpose of this grant program is to build and sustain strong communities and create economic opportunities in low-income areas within Bennington County.
-According to the US Census of 2010, Bennington County had 31,143 residents that were 16 years and older.
-Of these residents, only 18,138 (58%) were actually employed during the time of the census.
+Southern Vermont College student philanthropists are inviting nonprofit organizations to apply for funding that supports programs educating youth about drugs.
+The purpose of this grant program is to help build and sustain a stronger community and create more awareness of the substance abuse issues in Bennington County and surrounding areas.

-CLICK HERE for the Request for Proposal for Housing Enrichment Grant.
+CLICK HERE for the Request for B-Youth Drug Awareness Grant.

-CLICK HERE for the Request for Impoverished Youth Grant.
+CLICK HERE for the Community Open Space Grant.

-CLICK HERE for the Local Healthy Food Grant.
+CLICK HERE for the Youth Health and Wellness Grant.